 - Compression - In order to improve transmission time, compression can be added to decrease the size of the message.

-- Receipt - The Message Disposition Notification (MDN, which is commonly referred to as a receipt) plays an important role in AS2 as it acknowledges that the recipient received the message.
+- Receipt - The Message Disposition Notification (MDN, which is commonly referred to as a receipt) plays an important role in AS2 protocol as it acknowledges that the recipient received the message.
 It can also be used to verify the identity of the recipient when the receipt is signed.
 Receipts that are sent back immediately over the same connection are referred to as a synchronous MDN.
 Receipts can also be sent back at a later time in asynchronous mode.
 This allows the recipient to process and verify the data before sending back a status to indicate if the transaction was successful.

-- Message Integrity Check - The recipient will calculate a checksum of the message using MD5, SHA1, or a SHA2 hashing algorithm.
+- Message Integrity Check - With AS2, the recipient will calculate a checksum of the message using MD5, SHA1, or a SHA2 hashing algorithm.
 This value is referred to as the MIC and is shared with the sender by placing it in the receipt.
 The sender will calculate a checksum as well using the same algorithm.
 These two values are then compared to guarantee that the message sent is identical to the message that was received.

 - Non-repudiation of Receipt -The use of signatures on the message and receipt creates a Non-Repudiation of Receipt (NRR) event, which is considered legal proof of delivery.